xamarin/xamarin-macios/tools/editors/README.md

 ### New to snippets

-In order to be able to use snippets you need to enable tab completion on vscode, do yo so ny following the instructions you can find in the [vscode documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets).
+In order to be able to use snippets you need to enable tab completion on vscode, you do so by following the instructions you can find in the [vscode documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets).

 Copy the snippets file